guoquan/imxnet/readme.md

 2. with a command line

-   If you are using command line, just pull with this tag:
+   If you are using command line, just pull with the tag you need:
     ```bash
-docker pull guoq/imxnet:develop
+docker pull guoq/imxnet:<tag>
     ```
+    For example, `latest` for the non-CUDA version, and `<tag>=cuda-7.0` for the CUDA version.
-    and run it with exposed ports published.
+    Run it with exposed ports published.
 And the workspace binded to a host directory:
     ```bash
 docker run -d -P -v $(pwd):/root/workspace --name=imxnet guoq/imxnet:develop
     ```